AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 >
 > With the passing of the weeks I was making more and more histories in my mind about FNF (very personal fan fics when all ends good), mayority with BF family and the EATEOF history -

 > - , the rest of the time was playing mods almost 24/7 (yes, I was so hooked to mods and FNF vanilla...
-MILF was so hard, reason: the drop), until May when I watched a simply skin mod, "Rapper GF", somehow I felt something strange (and it isn't what are you thinking SIMPS)-
+MILF was so hard, reason: the drop), until May when I watched a simply skin mod, ["Rapper GF"][rapperGF], somehow I felt something strange (and it isn't what are you thinking SIMPS)-

 > - It was very strange, it was like a "connection?..." or something.
 I though "hey, seems that she doesn't have an argument of her existence, I can do that", the I was writing like a freak for almost 2 weeks, but when I investigated more about the skin mod, I founded -